 Acquiring and Maintaining a Complete Project Outlook

 Even with larger projects, there should be someone assigned to maintain a complete outlook about the designated project.
-When independent departments needs output from different parts, one needs a project that derives output from each part of the project.
+When independent departments need output from different parts, one needs a project that derives the output from each part of the project.
 If this is not maintained, it could result in large wait-time or idling time, both of which could end-up as resource wastage.
-Also there is a danger that different parts could become incompatible.
+Also, there is a danger that different parts could become incompatible.

 Need for Evaluating and Managing Employee Productivity

 Do you allow or block social media on your Office systems?

 Whether to permit 3rd party software to be installed on the systems?

 All these small questions need the right answers to run an organization in the right way.
 As the answer to these questions depend on individual circumstances, having the right answers could make a large difference.
 Ideally, the employee and employer should always be able to follow a transparent productive report.

 A work-place CRM solution could potentially let you integrate the various work-related functionalities into a single platform, allowing easy and direct evaluation.